empeee/linux-config/README.md

 # linux-config
 Set of scripts to get to my working config from a bare-bones Linux install.
 Currently only tested with Debian 9.
+I hope to make it work with other Debian based distros as well (Ubuntu, Linux Mint, specifically)

 ## To Start
-Obviously you need git installed to clone this repo to being with, then clone this repo.
+Obviously I need git installed to clone this repo to being with, then clone this repo.
+Run the following command:
 ```
 sudo apt update && \
 sudo apt upgrade -y && \